nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-Rsync.md

 - In this section we will learn about how to effiently transfer data between remotely connected machines.

-As part of the 8.0 pre-release announcement, the OpenSSH project stated that they consider the **scp protocol outdated, inflexible, and not readily fixed**.
+- As part of the 8.0 pre-release announcement, the OpenSSH project stated that they consider the **scp protocol outdated, inflexible, and not readily fixed**.
 They then go on to recommend the use of sftp or **rsync** for file transfer instead.

-Rsync, which stands for "remote sync", is a tool for efficiently transferring and synchronizing files between two locations over a remote shell.
+- Rsync, which stands for "remote sync", is a tool for efficiently transferring and synchronizing files between two locations over a remote shell.
 It uses the delta-transfer algorithm to transfer only the differences between the source and the destination, thus minimizing the amount of data to be copied.

-**Rsync also only copies a file if the target file is different than the source file.
-This works recursively through directories.**
+- Rsync copies a file only if the target file is different than the source file and works recursively through directories.

-Rsync is widely used for backups and mirroring and as an improved copy command for everyday use (a replacement for scp , sftp , and cp commands).
+- Rsync is widely used for backups and mirroring and as an improved copy command for everyday use (a replacement for scp , sftp , and cp commands).

 #### The rsync utility expressions take the following form:
 ```